team7katas/sysopsquad/README.md

 * **ASM-1**: The mobile app can be changed.
 * **ASM-2**: Helpdesk assistants (aka Call Center) need access to the ticket sub-system and some customer information (contacts, maybe support plan).
 These are also users of the system although are not listed in the "Main Four Users" of the original requirements.
 * **ASM-3**: Call tracking system is out of scope of Sysops Squad system.
-* **ASM-4**: The company stores customer credit card information locally and does not interoperate with a 3-party authority (like
+* **ASM-4**: The company stores customer credit card information locally and does not interoperate with a 3-party authority (like authorize.net in the US).

 ## Baseline Architecture
 This section describes the architecture of the current ticket system.